Ignaciopalma/cristal-key-mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Cristal Key.

 ## Sub-Heading ##
-  > For everywant that uses several accounts over the internet and are worried about their security strategy.
+  > For everyone that uses several accounts over the internet and are worried about their security.

 ## Summary ##